 What do I have to do?

-Keep every payslip.
+Keep every payslip!
 Payslips are the main evidence members will have to challenge errors in their records.
-It is vital to keep payslips and other salary records (such as P60s).
+It’s vital to keep payslips and other salary records (like P60s).

-Pension statements are provided through the TPS MyPensionOnline service, so it is important that teachers register.
+Pension statements are provided through the Teachers’ Pension Scheme’s MyPensionOnline service, so it’s important that teachers register.
 Teachers will be informed that the relevant information is online.
 This is updated annually in most cases.
 Some employers have ‘monthly data collection’ and in this case information is updated monthly.

-It is important that you check this information and correct it if necessary.
-It is easier to sort out problems at the time rather than close to retirement.
+It’s important that you check this information and correct it if necessary.
+It’s easier to sort problems out at the time rather than close to retirement.

 When can I get my pension rights in full?

-This means (based on ages at April 2015) – people aged 37 and under have a pension age of 68, people aged 38 to 53 have a pension age of 67, and people aged 54 to 61 have a pension age of 66.
-Transitional protection means most older teachers will stay in the final salary section.
+This means (based on ages as at April 2019) – people aged 41 and under have a pension age of 68, people aged 42 to 57 have a pension age of 67 and people aged 58 to 65 have a pension age of 66.

 How much do I have to pay?